|

 STANDINGS

-Articles vary in regard to the foreign balloon
+Articles vary in regard to the spelling of the foreign balloon

 of it.
 Absence of the Navy entry is an